cdktf/cdktf-provider-consul/docs/aclAuthMethod.python.md

 - *Type:* str

+If the namespace rule's `selector` matches then this is used to control the namespace where the token is created.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/acl_auth_method#bind_namespace AclAuthMethod#bind_namespace}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/acl_auth_method#bind_namespace AclAuthMethod#bind_namespace}

 ---